davidshq/garden/content/iwytk/IWYTK - 001. I Know Nothing.md

 You don't have to accept others "truth" but you will be enriched by attempting to understand it.

+> [!QUOTE]
+> "I have opinions, guiding principles, theories that are strong and that I seek to live by.
+At the same time I hold these loosely, recognizing my finitude, my capacity for self-deception, and the opportunity for growth presented by others." - DM

+> [!QUOTE]
+> "There is more that I can learn that will help me to live well, I am not finished, I do not know everything, I have significant blindspots that keep me from living fully." - DM

 [^1]: This appears to have originated with Paul Saffo.